debbie-herridge/hangman/README.md

 ![hangman statistics](assets/images/game-statistics.png)

 ### Visual feedback
 If the player loses a life they will be prompted with a message to say that they have lost a limb.
-Providing the player has entered their name in the beginning, this message will feel personal to them.

-There is also a terminal image of said charater losing a limb each time for a visual representation, the more they guess wrong the more limbs the charater loses until game over.
+There is also a terminal image of the charater losing a limb each time for a visual representation, the more they guess wrong the more limbs the charater loses until game over.

 ![player enters a correct answer](assets/images/correct-entry.png)
 ![player loses arm](assets/images/lose-limb.png)

 If the player wins they are given a smiley face with a prompt to play again.

 ![player wins the round](assets/images/hangman-win.png)

 If the player dies in game they are given a RIP image, again with a prompt below to play again.

 ![player dies](assets/images/hangman-rip.png)

 ### Input validation
 If the player guesses the same guess they will be prompted to guess again.
 Same applies to when the user guesses either a word not the same length as the chosen game word, or when they input something other than a letter.

-Or if the player inputs something other than Y/N when asked to commence the game an error will print out onto the terminal, if the player says 'n' they will have a goodbye message.
+Similarly if the player inputs something other than Y/N when asked to commence the game an error will print out onto the terminal, if the player says 'n' they will have a goodbye message.

 ![y/n input](assets/images/y-n-input.png)

 ### Game exit
-The player can input exit at any time to quit the current game, this can be used if the player want a different word, they will be prompted if they want to play again or quit entirely.
+The player can input exit at any time to quit the current game, this can be used if the player wants a different word.
+They will be prompted if they want to play again or quit entirely.

 ### Future features

 - Link to a google sheet with names and scores to keep track of high scores
+- Change the message when player loses a life line to link to the limb the character has lost

 ## Testing

 This game has been manually tested in both the GitPod terminal and in the Heroku mock terminal app.
 It has been played multiple times by different people, with inputs such as special charactors and repeat playing.

+The code was ran with the PEP8 Validator in GitPod with no significant issues.
+To run this:
+- Run command 'pip3 install pycodestyle'
+- Press cmd+shift+P
+- Type linter into the search bar, then click Python: Select Linter
+- Select pycodestyle

 ### Bugs

-Initially there were errors in the project when trying to get the displayed word to populate with the correct letters when chosen, this was fixed by adding the printed word within the game function.
-This has now been fixed and will display accordingly.
+Initially there were errors in the project when trying to get the displayed word to populate with the correct letters when chosen, this was fixed by adding the printed word within the play function.

-A bug was found after the player had guessed the word the word will still show after displaying the win or lose function as this was called in the play function, therefore after displaying win or lose it would go back to finish the play function.
+A bug was found after the player had guessed the word, the word will still show after displaying the win or lose function as this was called after in the play function, therefore after displaying win or lose it would go back to finish the play function.
 By using a break in the if statement this solved this issue.

 The game word was legible on GitPod's terminal as there was a slight gap between the original underscores, however when deployed and played on Heroku it was no longer clear how many letters where in the word.
 Therefore by replaying the '_' with '?' it is very clear how many letters the player had to guess.